nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/and2.drawio.png)

-The same idea as before applies, we check `bit[5]` to determine which format we decode.
+The same idea as before applies; we check `bit[5]` to determine which format we decode.

 From a code perspective, the implementation is more or less the same as the previous one, and re-uses the same macros.
 We just change the operation from `+` to `&`: